-The arrival of a new year is a time when many folks make resolutions and set new goals, often related to “health.”
+The arrival of a new year is a time when many folks make resolutions and set new goals.
+Often, these resolutions are related to “health.”
 But that word – health – can be used in so many different ways.
 Does it only apply to the physical?
 When you think of health, is there an automatic association with weight?

 What is health?